The best Christmas markets in Europe for 2025

 When Dates vary by venue.

-Stay Whether you check in at the Clerkenwell or Marylebone outpost of the Zetter Townhouse hotels, you’ll find wreaths on the door, decor as warm and fuzzy — with a touch of the Dickens — as The Muppet Christmas Carol, and the taxidermy dressed on theme.
+Stay Whether you check in at the Clerkenwell or Marylebone outpost of the Zetter Townhouse hotels, you’ll find wreaths on the door, decor as warm and fuzzy — with a touch of the Dickens — as The Muppet Christmas Carol, and its taxidermy critters are usually dressed on theme.

 DENMARK